 What to do if you feel like a creditor is wrongfully coming after your assets?

 If you feel like one or more creditors are coming after you for a debt, you can always seek the legal advice of an attorney who may be able to assist.
-The attorneys at the Lopez Law Group are always willing to assist and offer a free consultation to see if a creditor who is pursuing you is doing so wrongfully.
+The attorneys at the Lopez Law Group are always willing to assist and offer a case review to see if a creditor who is pursuing you is doing so wrongfully.
 An attorney can sit down with you and discuss the strengths and weaknesses of your case and can advise you whether or not a potential creditor has any right to the assets they are pursuing.
 Give us a call today at 727-933-0015.
 Our attorneys are standing by ready to assist.